 How can spend be up 18% when pricing is capped at a 3% annual increase?

 Tapping your pen on your desk, you think, Do I need to go back over my calculations?
 You reach for your calculator.
 Perhaps I added somewhere instead of subtracting…

 The good news: You can put your calculator down.
 The problem isn’t your calculation.
-A genuinely good deal was negotiated, and your organization stood to only increase waste & recycling spend by 3% annually—that is, IF all factors remained statice over the course of the three years since signature.
+A genuinely good deal was negotiated, and your organization stood to only increase waste & recycling spend by 3% annually—that is, IF all factors remained static over the course of the three years since signature.

 The bad news: Inevitably, all factors did not remain static within the waste & recycling program.
-And because the category went largely unmanaged over the three years since signature, spend went unchecked and thus, the “Good Contract, Bad Deal” phenomenon—exacerbated by creative tactics deployed by your waste route drivers (which will be examined throughout this article)—turned what was a good deal on paper into a bad deal in reality.
+And because the category went largely unmanaged over the three years since signature, spend went unchecked and thus, the “Good Contract, Bad Deal” phenomenon—exacerbated by creative tactics deployed by your waste route drivers (which will be examined throughout this article)—turned what was a good industrial waste management deal on paper into a bad deal in reality.

 Where did things go wrong?

 How did waste & recycling category spend increase 18% over three years despite a 3% cap on annual price increases?

 The answer is complicated, but as you dig further into each site’s waste & recycling spend, you uncover a handful of pervasive waste route driver-generated events which led to spend increases across sites.
 All of these spend increases were not contemplated in the contract —and were thus left out of spend projections calculated three years ago:

 Container overfill is left to the waste route driver’s discretion

 Your first finding is that at most of your sites, container overfill spend is significant.